Marge the Meanie

-"Marge the Meanie" is the 20th episode of the 33rd season of the American animated television series The Simpsons, and the 726th episode overall.
+"Marge the Meanie" is the twentieth episode of the thirty-third season of the American animated television series The Simpsons, and the 726th episode overall.
 It aired in the United States on Fox on May 8, 2022.
 The episode was directed by Timothy Bailey and written by Megan Amram.

+In this episode, Bart learns that Marge used to prank people, so she reluctantly does pranks with Bart to bond with him while Lisa and Homer bond over their love of food.
+The episode received positive reviews.

-The episode is dedicated in memory of Ian Wilcox, who died 8 days before it aired.
+The episode is dedicated in memory of Ian Wilcox, who died eight days before it aired.

 Plot

-When the Simpsons attend a shuffleboard game that the Springfield Retirement Home is playing, Marge is badmouthed in public by her former principal Ms. York, she reveals to her family that she was secretly a prankster in her middle school years.
-Marge, Patty and Selma reveal that when Marge complained about being bullied by other girls to York and was dismissed, she accidentally dropped a can from her tray, which York tripped on, causing her to fall into a garbage can.
-The prank instantly made Marge popular amongst the girls, and she was spurred on to do many pranks against York.
+When the Simpsons attend a shuffleboard game that the Springfield Retirement Home is playing, Marge is badmouthed in public by her former principal Ms. York.
+She reveals to her family that she was secretly a prankster in her middle school years.
+Marge, Patty and Selma explain that when Marge complained about being bullied by other girls to York and was dismissed, she accidentally dropped a can from her tray, which York tripped on, causing her to fall into a garbage can.
+The incident instantly made Marge popular amongst the girls, and she encouraged do more pranks against York.
 Bart and Marge both bond over this newly unveiled connection between them, and Bart spurs Marge on to commit various harmless but embarrassing pranks on people including Comic Book Guy and Helen Lovejoy.
 Though Marge is amused by the pranks, she also feels remorse for committing them and is conflicted due to her newfound bond with Bart.